Disclaimer & risks

 Any compute, storage, bandwidth, or third-party services you run Atelier on — local k3s, cloud VMs, Tailscale subscriptions, container registries, etc. — are billed to you directly.

-Generated code and deployed apps
+Code and deployed apps

 Data you put into the platform